Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Tomcat Image

 This section demonstrates how you can build and publish a Tomcat image.
 This is a practical Dockerfile with new instructions.
-To run a Tomcat image, you will need to first clone the Tomcat repository using the command:
+To run a Tomcat image, you will need first to clone the Tomcat repository using the command:

 git clone https://github.com/user-account/dockertomcat.git